 Do You Have Questions About Mortgages?

 If you have questions about mortgages, we can answer them?
 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington and currently offer mortgage programs in all of Washington, Oregon, Idaho, and Colorado.
-We’ve been helping borrowers with their mortgages for about 28 years, and we’d love to help you too.
+We’ve been helping borrowers with their mortgages since 1992, and we’d love to help you too.
 Please contact us with your mortgage-related questions!